glaserlab/opto_constrain/README.md

 ## Demo

 After following all installation instructions, and if the 3 data files (`.pickle`) are in the data folder, the demo script `example.ipynb` should be able to be run from the top.
+The entire script should take <5 minutes.

+This demo script outputs the linear regularization sweep for one actual recording session and one simulated session.

 ## Instructions for Use